mcbloch/mcbloch.github.io/content/cv.md

     date: Sep.
 2022
     description:
       A competition where every European country sends 10 participants until the ages of 25 to gather as many flags as possible in a combined Jeopardy and Attack-Defense CTF.
+personal:
+  Sailing and diving will get me to the water.
+Curiosity and an esoteric idea will get me at my keyboard.
+Occasional guitar player and post-rock fan.
 ---
 SeeVee